 If you’re an adult buying a SIM Only plan for yourself, then ParentShield probably isn’t for you, as it’s designed specifically for children.
 But if you’re looking for a child-safe mobile network then this could be exactly what you’re after.

-It has some remarkable advantages – most notably the ability to get signal from all four major UK networks (namely EE, Three, Vodafone, and O2).
+It has some remarkable advantages – most notably the ability to get signal from all four major UK networks (namely EE, Three, Vodafone, and O2) on select plans.

-ParentShield also has a bunch of features to makes it suited to children, such as call and text recording, time restrictions, and more.
+ParentShield also has a bunch of features that make it suited to children, such as call and text recording, time restrictions, and more.
 Below, we’ve looked more closely at what the network offers.

 Pros |